appacademy-prep-work/appacademy-prep-work.github.io/_includes/practice-problems-2.md

 ## Downloaded Practice Problem Instructions

 First, open a terminal at the `prep-work/coding-test-2/practice-problems` directory.
 If you are using Cloud9, the easiest way to do this is to right-click on that directory in the file tree and select "Open Terminal Here".

-Run `bundle install`.
-This will install the Ruby libraries needed to run the specs.
+Next, we'll need to install the dependencies.
+We'll use a gem called `bundler` to do this.
+Once we install bundler, we can use it to install all the other Ruby gems we need to run the specs.

+    gem install bundler
+    bundle install

 You can then run the specs for an individual problem like so: